Download: Visit the SentryOne Document product page to learn more about purchasing or to start a free trial.

 The Solution Explorer contains a hierarchically organized tree of all objects within the current detail level that contain lineage.
 Select an object with Track Selection enabled to re-draw the focus of the lineage diagram to the newly selected object within the Solution Explorer.

-Expand and collapse selected objects and display the object's children by using the arrow to the left.
+Select to expand and collapse selected objects and display the object's children.

 Note: If an object does not expand when selected, the object does not have any child objects that contain lineage, or the current detail level prevents it from expanding further.